amtektonics/StarDustNet/README.md

 * CreationController

 ## NetController
-This is the heart of StarDust Net. it is what you will call when you want to start and stop the client/server application
+This is the heart of Star Dust Net. it is what you will call when you want to start and stop the client/server application.

 ## FrameSyncController
 This is the comunication core.
-It acts as a throughput for ``SyncData`` to be able to made it to different ``SyncNodes``.\
+It acts as a throughput for ``SyncData`` to be able to transfer between two ``SyncNodes``.\

 #### SyncData